astralfrontier/astralfrontier.org/src/blog/flip-a-card-encounter-pacing/index.md

 ### Hit points and progress clocks

 This is like the ACE system, but much more freeform.
 Rate the challenge from 1-5 stars, as before.
 Roll 1d6 per star, and add up the numbers.
 That's how many challenges are necessary to get through the encounter.

+How do you pick challenges?
+Alternate between the categories given earlier:

+* A challenge that spotlights the character's strengths or weaknesses
+* A challenge that tells us about the encounter or the environment
+* A challenge that pushes on the story's themes

+For example, we have an Armored Flying dragon, a four-star challenge.
+We roll 4d6 and get 13, so we want about 13 challenges.
+We can imagine those playing out in the following ways:

+* Four character challenges (the mage getting to use her magic; the nimble thief diving onto the dragon's back; the brave knight provoking the creature's attention; the wary archer taking careful shots)
+* Six encounter challenges (finding cover against the dragon's fiery breath; ascending a crumbling tower, but almost falling through it; the dragon swooping down over the party, almost knocking someone off the tower roof; and three incidental challenges from PC action)
+* Three story challenges (the mage pushed her magic harder than she should; the archer took a surprising risk; and one other, depending on campaign)

 ### Spotlight